Disfranchisement after the Reconstruction era: Post-Reconstruction disfranchisement

-In my State there were 135,000 negro voters, or negroes of voting age, and some 90,000 or 95,000 white voters....
+In my State there were 135,000 negro voters, or negroes of voting age, and some 90,000 or 95,000 white voters...
 Now, I want to ask you, with a free vote and a fair count, how are you going to beat 135,000 by 95,000?
 How are you going to do it?
 You had set us an impossible task.We did not disfranchise the negroes until 1895.
-Then we had a constitutional convention convened which took the matter up calmly, deliberately, and avowedly with the purpose of disfranchising as many of them as we could under the fourteenth and fifteenth amendments.
+Then we had a constitutional convention convened which took the matter up calmly, deliberately, and avowedly with the purpose of disfranchising as many of them as we could under the Fourteenth and Fifteenth Amendments.
 We adopted the educational qualification as the only means left to us, and the negro is as contented and as prosperous and as well protected in South Carolina to-day as in any State of the Union south of the Potomac.
 He is not meddling with politics, for he found that the more he meddled with them the worse off he got.
-As to his “rights”—I will not discuss them now.
+As to his "rights"—I will not discuss them now.
 We of the South have never recognized the right of the negro to govern white men, and we never will....
 I would to God the last one of them was in Africa and that none of them had ever been brought to our shores.

 The disfranchisement of a large proportion of voters attracted the attention of Congress, and as early as 1900 some members proposed stripping the South of seats, related to the number of people who were barred from voting.
-Apportionment of seats was still based on total population (with the assumption of the usual number of voting males in relation to the residents); as a result, white Southerners commanded a number of seats far out of proportion to the voters they represented.
+Apportionment of seats was still based on total population with the assumption of the usual number of voting males in relation to total residents.
+As a result, white Southerners commanded many seats far out of proportion to the voters they represented.
 In the end, Congress did not act on this issue, as the Southern bloc of Democrats had sufficient power to reject or stall such action.
 For decades, white Southern Democrats exercised Congressional representation derived from a full count of the population, but they disfranchised several million black and white citizens.
 Southern white Democrats comprised the "Solid South", a powerful voting bloc in Congress until the mid-20th century.
 Their representatives, re-elected repeatedly by one-party states, exercised the power of seniority, controlling numerous chairmanships of important committees in both houses.
 Their power allowed them to have control over rules, budgets and important patronage projects, among other issues, as well as to defeat bills to make lynching a federal crime.